 This section will feature some of the work done by modelers and machinists using Sherline miniature machine tools.
 It will serve two purposes.
 First, it will give us a chance to show off some of the fine work being done on tabletop-sized machine tools.
 Second, it allows us to give credit to those who are doing that work.
-We have also included some projects that were not necessarily built on Sherline tools, but rather offer ways to make your Sherline workshop more efficient of more fun to use.
+We have also included some projects that were not necessarily built on Sherline tools but offer ways to make your Sherline workshop more efficient and fun.

 If you have a project of your own you would like to see included here, please email digital photos and an explanation to firstname.lastname@example.org.